AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 ^^^^^^^^^^^^

 Similarly to the previous example, this one does not contain any annotations either.
-Due to this, the SPARK 2005 and |SPARK| versions are exactly the same.
+Due to this, the SPARK 2005 and SPARK 2014 versions are exactly the same.
 Only the specification of the 2005 version shall be presented.

 Specification in SPARK 2005: